About The Story Podcast Voices Themes Dispatches Watch Support Contact

 Sydney Olympics

 The world's eyes on Australia.
-The capability is tested against an unprecedented security challenge — and proves its worth on the global stage.
+The capability is tested against an unprecedented security challenge, proving its worth on the global stage.

 2001